So, you’ve got some new prospects lined up that want to discuss PPC solutions with your agency, great work.

 Make sure the prospect knows this before moving forward with your proposal.
 They’ll respect you more for being upfront and honest with them.

-Remember, every single AdWords campaign is different and has its own quirks.
+Remember, every single Google Ads campaign is different and has its own quirks.

 Plus, let’s face it, no one wants to deal with highly strung clients that constantly call to complain about results that they were promised and aren’t seeing in the first 24 hours.